Epsom salt is a time-tested mineral compound that provides a number of health benefits. Find out what they are here!

 Additionally, magnesium is also essential for quality sleep.
 This is because magnesium helps the body produce melatonin, according to research.

-Melatonin is a hormone that promotes sleep.
-The relaxing effects of melatonin also reduce stress.
+What is melatonin?
+A hormone that promotes sleep.
+The relaxing effects reduce stress.

 An Epsom salt bath gives the skin a chance to absorb all the magnesium it needs for a silky feel and optimal health.